 (32 brands)

+If your category isn't listed above, your benchmark is the overall directory: median BAI in the 60-79 range, with 58.4% scoring 80-100 and 7.5% scoring 0-19.
 If you're a SaaS company scoring below 60, you're underperforming your category.
 If you're a healthcare brand scoring above 70, you're ahead of most of your peers.
+For the full research, see What We Learned Scoring 5,829 Brands.

 What to Do Next